opwvhk/opk-parent/README.md

 * have or generate a key pair, and
 * distribute your private key.

-Beware that if you have more than one private key, your indstallation needs to select the correct one *by default*.
+Beware that if you have more than one private key, your installation needs to select the correct one *by default*.

 Additionally, you'll need to configure Maven: